 Storms Angus, Barbara, Conor, Doris and Ewan hit the UK during the 2016/17 season.
 2017/18 will be the third season where UK storms have names.

-The first named storm of the year, Storm Aileen, brought winds of up to 75mph to parts of the UK in early September, while Storm Brian brought heavy rain and winds up to 70mph to Wales and the south of England on October 21.
+The first named storm of the season, Storm Aileen, brought winds of up to 75mph to parts of the UK in early September, while Storm Brian brought heavy rain and winds up to 70mph to Wales and the south of England on October 21.
+Storm Caroline brought gusts of up to 90mph to Northern Scotland on December 7 as well as snow across the UK, and Storm Dylan brought a wet and windy end to 2017.

 But why did the Met Office begin naming storms?
 And what storm names can we expect this year?
 We take a look: